moderncampus/d1-ckeditor/README.md

 # d1-ckeditor

-CKEditor 4 used by Destiny One
+This repository contains a list of slightly customized CKEditor 4 releases (in zip file format) that have been used by Destiny One.